 1. Lack of Trust Kills Productivity

-Productivity is easily damaged when a lack of trust exists in a team.
-Leaders who don’t trust their team will frequently seek to monitor progress on tasks.
-This is normal, until it becomes so frequent that team members start to notice.
+Leaders who don’t trust their team will frequently monitor progress on tasks.
+This is normal, until it happens so often that team members start to notice.

 Leaders will start to spend much of their time monitoring the work of their team.
-Instead of letting people get on with the work, they will ask more questions and interrupt the work.
+Instead of letting people get on with the work, they will ask more questions and interrupt the process.

 They simply don’t believe that their team is capable and as a result, they will spend lots of time checking and rechecking.

-Leaders who lack trust in their team will begin to attend more meetings that they don’t actually need to.
+Leaders who lack trust in their team will begin to attend more meetings than they need to.
 They’ll want to keep an eye on their team members.
 They’ll spend time heavily scrutinising the work.
 They may even say “I’ll just do it myself” and refuse to delegate the task.

 All of these actions will make you a less effective leader.
 Until you learn to trust.

-Tom asks Sam to prepare the report in our earlier example.
+In our earlier example, Tom asked Sam to prepare the report.
 Sam gets to work, feeling as if she is responsible for the proposal.

 Unfortunately, Tom’s lack of trust in Sam’s ability gets the better of him and he starts to take over.
 He makes changes, tells Sam to do things differently and basically starts to take charge.